mtanzim/recipe-app-v2/README.md

   - Error routing and management
   - Export app.js and using bin/www to run the server, and mocha to test concurrently
   - Working with callbacks vs promises
   - Passport.js: passing errors and user around
 - Mocha testing
   - Describe, it, before hooks
   - Looping tests in mocha
   - Setting up logging, creating documents
+  - Creating re-usable modules in describe, it blocks
+- JS/ES6
+  - ES6 vs CommonJS import/export
+  - Promisifying functions for improved/more readble async code
   - Setting up babel for node (mocha is still problematic)